-For more information about papers and planning your degree, please refer to the overview and the course planner.
+For more information about papers and planning your degree, please refer to the course planner on page 60.

 You become familiar with algorithm design and data structures.
 You also study either operating systems, or logic and discrete structures.

 You explore more advanced papers in computer science, including programming languages and the theory of computation.
 You also study either artificial intelligence, or distributed and mobile systems.